jayschwa/AndroidSliderPreference/README.md

 1. Paste or clone this library into the `/libs` folder, in the root directory of your project.
 Create a new folder: `/libs` if not already present.
 (This step is not required - only for keeping cleaner project structure)

 2. Edit `settings.gradle` by adding the library.
-You have also define a project directory for the library.
+You also have to define a project directory for the library.
 Your `settings.gradle` should look like below:

     ```
     include ':app', ':SliderPreference'